-The government counterparts responsible for national agricultural research (CARI) and extension systems (MOA, NaFAA), the private sector and other donor-funded projects are partners in this project.
-All the sector players, including farmers (Gbarpolu, Grand Gedeh, Maryland, Margibi, and River Gee Counties) and their representative organisations, civil society, academic and research institutions, environmental regulators, and value chain actors (producers, input providers, marketers and consumer organisations), are stakeholders in this project.
+The government counterparts responsible for national agricultural research (CARI) and extension systems (MOA, NaFAA), the private sector and other donor-funded projects were partners in the project.
+All the sector players, including farmers (Gbarpolu, Grand Gedeh, Maryland, Margibi, and River Gee Counties) and their representative organisations, civil society, academic and research institutions, environmental regulators, and value chain actors (producers, input providers, marketers and consumer organisations), were stakeholders in the project.